How to disable Microsoft Edge Workspaces using Intune

 Basics Tab

-Provide a Name and Description of the Policy to Identify it on Intune admin center.
+Please provide a Name and Description of the Policy to Identify it on the Intune admin center.

 • Name: Disable Edge Workspace on Windows 10/11